oak-network/contracts/README.md

 ## Contributing

-We welcome all contributions to the Creative Crowdfunding Protocol.
+We welcome all contributions to the Oak Network.
 If you're interested in helping, here's how you can contribute:

 - **Report bugs** by opening issues
 - **Suggest enhancements** or new features